einepeople/khinkaV2/README.md

 Run the application using `src/main/scala/crukhalnaya/Main`

-When prompt shows up, type `help` to get a list of available commands
+When the prompt shows up, type `help` to get a list of available commands